How to Discover Your Strengths in 3 Easy Steps (with 10 Great Questions!)

 Identify Your Strengths Strong Happy Person

 Many people easily reel off their flaws and faults and yet stumble when asked to list their strengths.
-But to be happy, to succeed, to follow your bliss (and feel more empowered during a crisis) – it’s essential you identify your strengths and talents!
+But to be happy, to succeed, to follow your bliss and feel empowered—it’s essential you identify your strengths and talents!

 Marianne Williamson said, “We ask ourselves, who am I to be brilliant, gorgeous, talented and fabulous?”